writing advice 1

 Those who encourage the journal habit will tell you to keep a notebook constantly at hand.
 Write down phrases and sentences that come to mind, they say, for later use in stories.

-Picture the scene: your are writing your novel, you come to a point where you need a powerful descriptive scene, and you think "hey, I wrote one a couple of years ago.
+Picture the scene: you are writing your novel, you come to a point where you need a powerful descriptive scene, and you think "hey, I wrote one a couple of years ago.
 Now where the heck is that notebook?"
 Or you have a brilliant sentence saved that you just have to put in a character's mouth.
 Hmmm, no character seems likely to say such a thing, so let's tweak the narrative so one of them can.
 It would be a pity to waste a good line.

 Sort of like dumpster diving: this looks like it might be useful one day.
 Let's keep it.